marisarpo/horizons-week02/day1/1_landing_page/README.md

 project is contained in HTML and CSS files prefixed with the phase number, e.g., `1_top.html`.
 - Study the mockup screenshots closely.
-Use an app like Preview in OS X so that you can easily pan and zoom.
+Use an app like Preview in OS X so that you can easily pan, zoom, and measure things.
-- Get very comfortable using Chrome's developer tools (⌥⌘I, or View > Developer > Developer Tools).
+- Get very comfortable using Chrome's Developer Tools (⌥⌘I, or View > Developer > Developer Tools).
 - The best way to do web development is to make small, incremental changes to the HTML and CSS and then reload in the browser to see the changes.
+When you get comfortable using the power Developer Tools, you'll see how to test individual changes in real time without changing your code.
-- Keep the [specifications][specs] handy.
+- Keep the [specs] handy as you'll need them throughout this project.

 [specs]: ./SPECIFICATIONS.md